(Opening Suspended) Another Crossing: Artists Revisit the Mayflower Voyage

 An intelligent and articulate spokeswoman for contemporary art as a hybrid practice, Smith is Head of Sculpture at the California College of the Arts in San Francisco, and her work is in the collections of nearly forty public institutions. www.allisonsmithstudio.com

-Another Crossing: Artists Revisit the Mayflower Voyage is funded in part by the following cultural councils: Abington, Brockton, Carver, East Bridgewater, Foxborough, Halifax, Hanson, Hingham, Holbrook, Middleborough, Raynham, Scituate, Taunton, and Whitman.
+Another Crossing: Artists Revisit the Mayflower Voyage is funded in part by the following cultural councils: Abington, Braintree, Bridgewater, Brockton, Carver, Duxbury, East Bridgewater, Foxborough, Halifax, Hanson, Hingham, Holbrook, Mansfield, Middleborough, North Attleborough, Norton, Raynham, Scituate, Taunton, and Whitman.
 These local agencies support the arts with funding provided by Massachusetts Cultural Council.
 We are grateful for their support.